Poland

 Implementation of the EU Pay Transparency Directive beyond recruitment

 Impact date: Ongoing.
+The draft law has been submitted for inter-ministerial consultation, public consultation and review.
 Planned adoption by the Council of Ministers – Q2 2026.
-On 25 November 2025, key measures of a draft law on strengthening the enforcement of the right to equal pay for women and men for equal work or work of equal value were presented.
-The draft law aims to implement Directive (EU) 2023/970 into Polish law, but the exact provisions of the draft law are not yet available.
+The planned date for entry into force of the new regulations is 7 June 2026.
+On 16 December 2025, the Government Legislation Center published a draft Act on strengthening the application of the right to equal pay for women and men for equal work or work of equal value.
+The draft law aims to implement Directive (EU) 2023/970 into Polish law.

 Key measures:

-- Employees will gain the right to access information on pay-setting criteria, rules for salary increases, and average pay levels broken down by gender
+- employees will gain the right to access information on pay-setting criteria, rules for salary increases, individual salary level and average salary levels broken down by gender for categories of employees performing the same work as them or work of equal value to their work

-- Employers with at least 100 employees will be required to periodically report a range of indicators related to pay gaps
+- employers with at least 100 employees will be required to periodically report a range of indicators related to pay gaps (for smaller entities this will be optional)

 Employer implications/action needed Employers should monitor the development of the legislative process.
 Employers should revise/prepare pay structures in accordance with the requirements of the Directive.